JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/code-formatting/index.md

 ### File/Type Layout

-Code styles not only apply to syntax, they also apply to ordering of elements in a file or type.
+Code styles not only apply to the syntax, but also apply to the order of elements in a file or type.
 You can [configure how to reorder type members when cleaning up your code](https://www.jetbrains.com/help/resharper/Reference__Options__Languages__CSharp__Type_Members_Layout.html).

 ### See Also